Advanced Placement/International Baccalaureate/Cambridge A Level/POST SECONDARY enrollment options (PSEO)/College in the schools (CIS)/Dual Credit

-If you entered St. Olaf during an academic year other than 2016-17, please see the AP/IB lists for previous terms.
+If you entered St. Olaf during an earlier academic year, please see the AP/IB/CAL lists for previous terms.

-Receiving Advanced Placement scores/International Baccalaureate scores/Cambridge A level exams
+Submitting Advanced Placement scores/International Baccalaureate scores/Cambridge A level scores:

-St. Olaf College receives transmissions from the College Board for AP scores year round.
-The main transmission for incoming students is sent around the first week of July each year and if a student requests that their scores be sent to St. Olaf, their scores should be included in this transmission.
-IB transmissions are received in July and January if the student requested scores be sent to St. Olaf.
+St. Olaf College receives scores from College Board for AP year-round.
+The main transmission for incoming students is sent around the first week of July each year.
+If a student requests that their scores be sent to St. Olaf, their scores should be included in this transmission.
+IB scores are received in July and January if the student requested scores be sent to St. Olaf.

 If scores were not sent to St. Olaf, you will need to request an official grade report be sent directly to the St. Olaf College Registrar’s Office.
-Official Cambridge A level exams should be sent to the Registrar’s Office at St. Olaf or dropped off at the Registrar’s Office for review.
 Please email registrar if you are not sure if we received your exam information.

 College Board site for requesting score information: